What is the Neighborhood Improvement Grant Program?

 - Maintaining or improving property values in the neighborhood.

-The program is administered through the Town of Cary Planning Department and funding is provided on a first come, first served basis.
+The program is administered through the Town of Cary Planning and Development Services Department and funding is provided on a first come, first served basis.

 Who can apply for funding?

 An approved neighborhood group representing a specific neighborhood or community area may apply for matching funding under this program.
 Examples of such groups include a neighborhood association, neighborhood watch group, homeowner’s association or an organized committee of neighborhood residents.

 What types of projects are eligible for funding?